-2.1 Act with the utmost integrity and independence at all times, in the interests of justice, representing clients with courage, perseverance and fearlessness

-2.2 Be honest in their dealings with others.

-2.3 Be aware and active in the pursuit of equality and respect for diversity, not tolerating unlawful discrimination, in themselves or others.
+- 2.1 Act with the utmost integrity and independence at all times, in the interests of justice, representing clients with courage, perseverance and fearlessness - 2.2 Be honest in their dealings with others. - 2.3 Be aware and active in the pursuit of equality and respect for diversity, not tolerating unlawful discrimination, in themselves or others.

-2.3 Ensure their work does not incur unnecessary fees

-2.4 Adopt a reflective approach to their work, enabling them to correct errors and admit if they have made mistakes.

-2.4 Ensure they practise with adaptability and flexibility, by being self-aware and selfdirected, recognising and acting upon the continual need to maintain and develop their knowledge and skills.
+- 2.3 Ensure their work does not incur unnecessary fees - 2.4 Adopt a reflective approach to their work, enabling them to correct errors and admit if they have made mistakes. - 2.4 Ensure they practise with adaptability and flexibility, by being self-aware and self-directed, recognising and acting upon the continual need to maintain and develop their knowledge and skills.

-The importance and development of all these values, characteristics and behaviours will be covered by the programme of training set out above and are also central to

-Chambers' existing assessment process by which it determines whether a pupil ought to be offered tenancy.
+The importance and development of all these values, characteristics and behaviours will be covered by the programme of training set out above and are also central to Chambers' existing assessment process by which it determines whether a pupil ought to be offered tenancy.

-However, to ensure compliance of any aspect is not overlooked, in the course of formal assessments, at the Training Review Meeting and the Final Review, supervisors and the Head of Pupillage will take steps to ensure that the fulfilment of these criteria is addressed and documented.
-In particular, if it is not provided by the Inns, then chambers will arrange an ethics workshop for pupils to be conducted by a member of chambers or external provider.
+However, to ensure compliance of any aspect is not overlooked, in the course of formal assessments, at the Training Review Meeting and the Final Review, supervisors and the Chair of the Pupillage Recruitment Committee will take steps to ensure that the fulfilment of these criteria is addressed and documented.